Kornelch/ChroTeMoVi/UserManual.md

 To generate model of chromosome territory, you can set up mentioned below parameters to fit/tune model for your needs (species you examine).
 This can be done by direct editing script file.
 Parameters are listed at the beginning of the script file.
 ***Be careful !!*** Some parameters may cause script - Modeler a long running time (with parameter `multi`= 1000 script runs when testing more than 3 weeks)!

-If you are unsure about parameters, just change only species-specific <sp> parameters.
-You can experiment with the rest of parameters (<mv> - model specific) later.
+If you are unsure about parameters, just change only species specific **sp** parameters.
+You can experiment with the rest of parameters (**mv** - model specific) later.

 After changing parameters you should save file (of course you can save file with different name).